flash62au/EngineDriver_Home/docs/operation/operation.rst

   See the `Left/Right Swipe preferences on the Preferences page <./configuration/preferences.html#left-right-swipe-preferences>`_ for information on enabling or disabling the swipe though Routes.

   See the `Automation (EX-RAIL) page on the DCC++EX website <https://dcc-ex.com/automation/index.html>`_ for more information on using Automations in DCC++EX.

+  **Filter by location**

+  The 'Turnout/Points List' and the 'Routes List' can be filtered.
+The filtering relies on the idea that the first part of every Turnout/Point name and ever Route name is a 'Location', followed by a common separator, then the actual name for the Turnout/Point or Route name.
+The 'filter' then allows you to select one of those locations and |ed| can just show the Turnout/Points or Routes at the 'Location'.

+  The `Location Delimiter <../configuration/preferences.html#location-delimiter>`_ preference allows you to set the character that marks the end of the Location portion of Turnout/Point and Route names.
+By default it is a colon (":") but any character can be used.

 Overflow Menu (Routes Screen)
 """""""""""""""""""""""""""""""